-Students who were respondents in a case brought through this policy who received a sanction of suspension, expulsion, or degree revocation maintain their right to an appeals hearing before the Student Conduct Committee as described in the Student Handbook.
+Students respondents in a case brought under this policy who received a sanction of suspension, expulsion, or degree revocation maintain their right to an appeals hearing before the Student Conduct Committee as described in the Student Handbook.

-The University may impose a temporary suspension on an employee or student during the investigatory phase.
-If the University pursues this route, employees preserve rights listed in § 9.4 of the Employee Handbook, Tenured Faculty preserve rights listed in § 4.6.7 of the Academic Policies and Procedures Manual, and Students preserve rights listed in § (3.Q.1.r) of the Student Handbook.
+The University may impose a temporary suspension on an employee or student during an investigation.
+If the University suspends the respondent, employees preserve rights listed in § 9.4 of the Employee Handbook, Tenured Faculty preserve rights listed in § 4.6.7 of the Academic Policies and Procedures Manual, and Students preserve rights listed in § (3.Q.1.r) of the Student Handbook.

-PART THREE

-VICTIM CARE, PROTECTIVE, AND REMEDIAL MEASURES
+PART THREE VICTIM CARE, PROTECTIVE, AND REMEDIAL MEASURES